emard/esp32ecp5/README.md

 Choose either: (copy-paste to usb-serial python prompt ">>>")

-setup as client that logs on to WiFi access point (home internet router):
+setup as client that logs on to WiFi access point (home internet router), replace "accesspoint" and "password" with proper logins for your WiFi router:

     f=open("main.py","w")
     f.write("import network\n")